Cuts and conversations: The importance of a man’s relationship with his barber

 It’s a strategy that Portner uses every day on the job.
 He often shares his own experiences with his clients to create an open dialogue.

-He’s seen the impact of this kind of therapy with one client in particular.
+He’s seen the impact of this with one client in particular.

 It was the motivation the client needed to start dating and find a loving partner.
 “He always says that conversation really helped him get through that tough time,” Portner says.
 “Now he’s found someone, they’re in love and his life has changed because of it.”